Dronecode/camera-manager-docs/en/guide/camera_definition_file.md

 ## Hosting Camera Definition Files

-Usually the computer that is hosting CSD should also serve the *Camera Definition Files* (to ensure that they are accessible to clients running on the same network).
-We recommend using the Python *SimpleHTTPServer* because it is lightweight, and because the fact that it is present in many Linux distributions (as part of Python) means that it requires no additional setup.
+Often the computer that is hosting CSD also serves the *Camera Definition Files*.
+If this is needed, we recommend using the Python *SimpleHTTPServer* because it is lightweight, and because the fact that it is present in many Linux distributions (as part of Python) means that it requires no additional setup.

 > **Note** Intel Aero uses *SimpleHTTPServer* by default (so this does not need to be set up on Aero).